lumina37/rotate-captcha-crack/README.md

 ### Download the Pretrained Models

-Download the zip files in [Release](https://github.com/Starry-OvO/rotate-captcha-crack/releases) and unzip them to the `./models` dir.
+Download the `*.zip` files in [Release](https://github.com/Starry-OvO/rotate-captcha-crack/releases) and unzip them all to the `./models` dir.

 The directory structure will be like `./models/RCCNet_v0_5/230228_20_07_25_000/best.pth`

-The models' names will change frequently as the project is still in beta status.
+The names of models will change frequently as the project is still in beta status.
 So, if any `FileNotFoundError` occurs, please try to rollback to the corresponding tag first.

 ### Test the Rotation Effect by a Single Captcha Picture